mikebway/knative-poc/docs/svc-graphql.md

 # Create the Knative service
 kubectl apply -f kn-service.yaml

+# Update the Istio ingress gateway to add the /graphql path to the authtest application
+kubectl apply -f virtual-service.yaml
 ```

+## The `dev.local` image prefix

-**IMPORTANT:** The `dev.local/` prefix of the `kn-graphql` image tag is required for Knative Serving to recognize
+The `dev.local/` prefix of the `kn-graphql` image tag in the [`Dockerfile`](../graphql/Dockerfile) is required for
-that the container image is to be found in the local Minikube registry and not in the default `docker.io` registry.
+Knative Serving to recognize that the container image is to be found in the local Minikube registry and not in the
+default `docker.io` registry.

 Deploying containers to Minikube outside of Knative Serving does not require this prefix; Minikube naturally assumes
 that an unadorned image reference is for the Minikube registry if that addon has been installed.
 Knative does not